Pidie Jaya Regency

 Pidie Jaya Regency (Kabupaten Pidie Jaya) is a regency in the Aceh Province of Indonesia, located on the island of Sumatra.
 The regency was created out of the former northeastern districts of Pidie Regency on 2 January 2007.
 The seat of the regency government is at the town of Meureudu.
-The regency covers an area of 952.12 square kilometres and had a population of 132,956 people at the 2010 Census and 158,397 at the 2020 Census; the official estimate as at mid 2024 was 165,080 - comprising 81,788 males and 83,292 females.
+The regency covers an area of 952.12 square kilometres and had a population of 132,956 people at the 2010 Census and 158,397 at the 2020 Census; the official estimate as of mid 2025 was 167,354 (comprising 84,135 males and 87,971 females^{(a)}).

 Administrative divisions

-The regency is divided administratively into eight districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
-The table also includes the locations of the district administrative centres, the number of administrative villages (gampong) in each district, and its post code.
+The regency is divided administratively into eight districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
+The table also includes the locations of the district administrative centres, the number of district divisions (mukim) and administrative villages (gampong) in each district, and its post code.